How to get mobile internet in Morocco: What is the best option?

 - Maroc Telecom: One of the main operators in the country.
 The data packages are called Pass Jawal Internet and range from 500 MB to 20 GB.

-- Orange Morocco: It has data SIM cards with a duration of up to one year, depending on the type of card.
-You will only be able to browse in 8 cities in Morocco.
+- Orange Morocco: It offers SIM cards with a validity of up to 1 year, depending on the type of card.

-- Inwi: Their data SIMs for Morocco have data plans and national calls for hours, and unlimited plans.
+- Inwi: Offers SIMs for Morocco with mobile data and national calls.

 There are two things travelers should keep in mind before signing up for any of these plans: